Smash-And-Grabs Prompt Heavy Security Presence At Valley Fair, Santana Row As Holidays Near

 “You feel like, what do you do as a mother,” said McKenzie.
 “And then you don’t even want to go because you feel unsafe.”

 On Sunday, thieves stole more than $40,000 worth of merchandise at the Lululemon at Santana Row.
-The store is across the street from where Torres works inside Valley Fair.MORE NEWS: Timo Meier's Goal, 2 Assists Lead Sharks Past Senators
+The store is across the street from where Torres works inside Valley Fair.MORE NEWS: On-Duty Fire Crews Celebrate Thanksgiving With Their Work Families

 “It concerns me, it concerns our team, I’ve talked to security at this location they’re all aware of it and we don’t know what to do about it,” said Torres.